dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/microsoft-entra-id-groups-and-roles.md

 :::moniker-end

-The examples in this article take advantage of recent .NET features released with ASP.NET Core 6.0 or later.
-When using the examples in ASP.NET Core 5.0, minor modifications are required.
+The examples in this article take advantage of new .NET/C# features.
+When using the examples with .NET 7 or earlier, minor modifications are required.
 However, the text and code examples that pertain to interacting with ME-ID and Microsoft Graph are the same for all versions of ASP.NET Core.

 ## Prerequisite